Creatine is the most popular sport supplement in the market. It's safe, cheap, and effective. In this post; what's the best time to take creatine?

 If you want to answer this questions, scroll down and find out what's the best time to take creatine.

-Exercise has shown to improve muscle creatine levels.
-During this study (study), subjects performed a single-leg exercise while the other was resting.
-Creatine levels were higher on the leg that exercised compared to the resting leg, suggesting an upregulation of creatine metabolism due to the higher energy demands.
+Exercise increases muscle creatine levels.
+In this study (study), creatine levels were higher on the leg that exercised compared to the resting leg.This suggests an upregulation of creatine metabolism due to the higher energy demands.

-Exercise improves creatine metabolism through exercise hyperemia (increase in muscle blood flow during muscular contraction).
+Exercise improves creatine metabolism by increasing muscle blood flow.
 The increased blood flow matches with the increased energy demands and improves nutrients and oxygen delivery to the muscle.

 Creatine During Pre-Workout

-In this study, bodybuilder were separated in two groups; one taking creatine close to exercise and the other far from exercise.
-The group close to exercise showed higher muscle creatine levels and a greater increase in muscle strength and muscle hypertrophy (study).
+In this study, the group close to exercise showed higher muscle creatine levels and a greater increase in muscle strength and muscle hypertrophy (study).

-Although we don't quite known why this is, it seems like pre-workout creatine ingestion could benefits your gains.
-Creatine reaches maximal concentration during exercise, which can further increase creatine delivery an uptake by muscle cells.
+Pre-workout creatine ingestion could benefits your gains.
+Creatine reaches maximal concentration during exercise.
+This can further increase creatine delivery an uptake by muscle cells.

 Post-Workout Ingestion of Creatine